Coherent error induced phase transition: Introduction

 \section{Introduction}

-Quantum error-correcting codes (QECCs) are fundamental to achieving fault-tolerant quantum computation, particularly as we progress from the Noisy Intermediate-Scale Quantum (NISQ) era toward fully fault-tolerant quantum computing (FTQC) \cite{preskill2018quantum, nielsen2010quantum, aharonov1997fault}.
-Preserving quantum information against noise and decoherence is essential for scalable and reliable quantum technologies.
-Over the past few decades, numerous QECCs have been developed, including topological codes such as the surface code \cite{kitaev2003fault,fowler2012surface, dennis2002topological} and random codes like qLDPC codes \cite{tillich2013quantum, leverrier2015quantum} and random Clifford codes \cite{brown2013short, nelson2023fault, PhysRevResearch.6.023055, PhysRevX.11.031066}.
-These codes differ in their resource requirements, threshold error rates, and practical implementation prospects.
+Quantum error-correcting codes (QECCs) are central to fault-tolerant quantum computation, particularly as quantum platforms progress from the noisy intermediate-scale quantum (NISQ) era toward fully fault-tolerant quantum computing (FTQC) \cite{preskill2018quantum, nielsen2010quantum, aharonov1997fault}.
+Preserving encoded quantum information against noise and decoherence is essential for scalable and reliable quantum technologies.
+Over the past few decades, a broad range of quantum error-correcting codes (QECCs) have been developed, including topological codes such as the surface code \cite{kitaev2003fault,fowler2012surface, dennis2002topological}, hypergraph-product (HGP) quantum low-density parity-check (qLDPC) codes \cite{tillich2013quantum, leverrier2015quantum}, and random Clifford codes \cite{brown2013short, nelson2023fault, PhysRevResearch.6.023055, PhysRevX.11.031066, turkeshi2024error}.
+These code families differ in their resource requirements, threshold error rates, and practical implementation prospects.

-A central focus in the field is the characterization of \emph{error thresholds}—the critical error probabilities or strengths at which a QECC transitions from effectively correcting errors to failing catastrophically \cite{aharonov1997fault, knill1998resilient, kitaev2003fault}.
-These thresholds resemble phase transitions in statistical mechanics \cite{dennis2002topological, chubb2021statistical}, offering a framework to benchmark existing error-correction protocols and guide the design of new codes and decoding algorithms.
+A central theme in the field is the characterization of \emph{error thresholds}---the critical error probabilities or strengths at which a QECC transitions from effective correction to failure \cite{aharonov1997fault, knill1998resilient, kitaev2003fault}.
+Such thresholds often admit an interpretation analogous to phase transitions in statistical mechanics \cite{dennis2002topological, chubb2021statistical}, thereby providing a useful framework for benchmarking error-correction protocols and guiding the design of new codes and decoding algorithms.